Non-urgent government operations are closed December 24 to January 1, reopening January 2. See the list of services available during this time.

 Next steps

-The legislative amendments to ensure education continuity during public health and states of emergencies is expected to come into force January 1, 2025.
+The legislative amendments to ensure education continuity during public health and states of emergencies will come into force January 1, 2025.

-Additional regulatory amendments will follow, to provide school administrators more clarity and guidance on expectations for learning during emergencies.
-These would come into force at the same time as the legislative amendments, except for certain sections regarding school authority policies, which would come into effect on September 1, 2025.
-Further information regarding regulatory changes will be shared following the passage of the legislation.
+Additional regulatory amendments will follow to provide school administrators more clarity and guidance on expectations for learning during emergencies.
+These will come into force at the same time as the legislative amendments, except for certain sections regarding school authority policies, which will come into effect on September 1, 2025.

 Engagement